John Flack (British politician): Political career

 Flack contested the European Parliament constituency of Northumbria in the 1994 election and London in the 1999 election.
 He contested Enfield Southgate in the 2001 general election, coming second to the Labour incumbent Stephen Twigg almost quadrupling the Labour majority in 1997.

 He was 4th on the Conservative list for the East of England region in the European Parliament elections in 2009 and 2014, but only 3 Conservatives were elected on each occasion.
 He took his seat in 2017 after fellow MEP Vicky Ford was elected as an MP in the general election.

 Flack sat on the European Parliament's Committee on Regional Development (REGI).
 He served as the Regional Development Spokesman for the Conservative Party.
 He was also a substitute member of the Parliament's Committee on Fisheries (PECH).

 Flack is an active animal welfare campaigner, and has co-hosted a roundtable event on fur labelling problems in the EU market.
-He was voted as a Vice Preident of the European Parliament's Animal Welfare Intergroup.
+He was voted as a Vice President of the European Parliament's Animal Welfare Intergroup.
 In 2019 he was appointed as a Patron of the Conservative Animal Welfare Foundation in acknowledgement of his commitment to animal welfare reform.